qbicsoftware/research-data-management/docs/rawdata/raw_data_upload.md

     Keep in mind that you need to be within the university network and have a valid ZDV account to connect to our upload server

-If everything goes well, you'll be connected to your home directory within our upload server.
+If everything goes well, you'll be connected to the remote working directory within our upload server.
-You can check out the directory structure of your home directory with the following **ls** command:
+You can check out the directory structure of this directory with the following **ls** command:

 ``` bash
 ls -ll
 ```

-From there navigate to the **Upload** folder within your home directory via the **cd** command:
+From there navigate to the **Upload** folder on the remote working directory via the **cd** command:

 ``` bash
 cd upload